linux-cultist/venv-selector.nvim/README.md

 The best way to craft a search is to run `fd` with your desired parameters on the command line before you put it into the plugin config.

-Naturally you want to use your own paths and your own flags to `fd` to make it pick up exactly what you want to see in the telescope viewer.
+When you create your own `fd` command, make sure the output is the full, absolute paths to the python interpreters.
+You can do this by adding the `-a` switch to your `fd` command.

+Each search needs a name you choose.
+Below they are poorly named `name_for_your_search_here` and `name_for_your_other_search_here`.
+Try to come up with better names. :)

 ```
       require("venv-selector").setup {